WL-Biol185-ShinyProjects/melanoma-project/README.md

 INSTALLATION INSTRUCTIONS AND VERSION HISTORY:

-Beta v0.6.1 (unreleased) - fixed Connecticut mapping so that data populates correctly, manually fixed counties in Virginia and other states to ensure the visualization mapping is correct.
+Beta v1.0.0 (official release) - this is the first public release of our app which includes 5 fully-functional and interactive pages.
+There are no known bugs with this app on December 01, 2025.

   --

 Previous versions:
-v0.6.0 - added all the remaining tables in the data explorer tab, and added download buttons to the tables.
+v0.8.0 - 12/1/2025 - Major refinements to UI on all 5 pages of the app, updated
+  About Us page, and added a search box to find a user-typed county within the selected state v0.7.3 - 11/26/2025 - fixed an error that caused the app to crash if the user inputs changed too rapidly v0.7.2 - 11/25/2025 minor changes to UI and further refinement of statistical analysis and data explorer pages v0.7.1 - 11/20/2025 - Modified the Data Analysis page to include UI changes, highlight specific graphs and charts, and updated the data explorer page with new data v0.7.0 - 11/10/2025 - Added the Statistical analysis page and "About Us Page" and also included a bivarate and standard visualization for physician availability v0.6.1 - 10/29/2025 - fixed Connecticut mapping so that data populates correctly, manually fixed counties in Virginia and other states to ensure the visualization mapping is correct. v0.6.0 - 10/27/2025 - added all the remaining tables in the data explorer tab, and added download buttons to the tables.
 Also removed unnecessary options that the user would never intend to select on the visualizations page.
-Also fixed zoom issues for several states including Michigan. v0.5.2 - Added "Data explorer tabs" and Streamlined Bivarate Data to correct critical logical errors v0.5.1 - Modified Bivarate Data to correct logical errors v0.5.0 - Added Bivarate Data to visualize "Risk-Adjusted: UV x Melanoma (White Pop Weighted)" v0.4.1 - Corrected color scheming to make a visually appealing and informative color scheme v0.4.0 - Added an option to visualize "Bivarate UV Measurement x Melanoma
+Also fixed zoom issues for several states including Michigan. v0.5.2 - 10/26/2025 - Added "Data explorer tabs" and Streamlined Bivarate Data to correct critical logical errors v0.5.1 - 10/22/2025 - Modified Bivarate Data to correct logical errors v0.5.0 - 10/20/2025 - Added Bivarate Data to visualize "Risk-Adjusted: UV x Melanoma (White Pop Weighted)" v0.4.1 - Corrected color scheming to make a visually appealing and informative color scheme v0.4.0 - Added an option to visualize "Bivarate UV Measurement x Melanoma